top of page

 Yes — some North Carolina closing costs can be negotiated depending on market conditions.
 Buyers may request seller concessions, and sellers may offer credits to strengthen an offer.

 Before closing, buyers should carefully review the Closing Disclosure, while sellers should review the settlement statement, to ensure all fees are accurate and understood before signing.
+This is HUGE.
+The Closing Disclosure (CD) is your line item for exactly what to expect to pay at closing.
+While your estimate gave you a sense, this is the number down to the penny.
+And again, if you're well prepared going into the transaction, nothing here should be a shock.

 Tips for Budgeting and Preparing for North Carolina Closing Costs